 KPLO, South Korea’s first Moon mission

 The lunar orbiter will launch South Korea’s deep space ambitions.

 On August 5, 2022 (KST), a SpaceX Falcon 9 rocket launched the Korea Pathfinder Lunar Orbiter, or KPLO, to the Moon.
 On December 17, KPLO successfully entered lunar orbit, making it South Korea’s first such spacecraft.
 With KPLO, South Korea forays into planetary exploration, begins its ambitious lunar exploration program, and finds a collaborator in NASA.
 Equipped with four indigenously built instruments and a NASA-provided camera, KPLO will show us new views of the Moon’s surface and help us plan future missions there, including landing humans on its poles.

 How will KPLO study the Moon?

-KPLO was launched on a ballistic lunar trajectory, which will allow it to reach the Moon by mid-December as planned regardless of any launch delays.
-After entering a roughly 100-kilometer circular lunar orbit, KPLO will study the Moon for at least a year with its five scientific instruments.
+KPLO was launched on a ballistic lunar trajectory, which will allow it to reach the Moon in a fuel-efficient manner over four months.
+After entering a roughly 100-kilometer circular lunar orbit, KPLO will study the Moon for at least a year with its five scientific instruments starting in January 2023.